monzo/progression-framework/frameworks/design/product-design.md

 ### Ownership

 You're involved in and own big (and not necessarily well defined) tasks and projects that will have a big impact.
-You're able to offer product direction into complex problems creating the perfect and easy to use product that Monzo is known for.
+You're able to offer product direction into complex problems creating the perfect and easy to use product that Bright is known for.

 ### Collaboration